-After earning his Doctor of Divinity degree in 1989, Williams was elected Bishop of Monmouth in December 1991, Archbishop of Wales in December 1999, and Archbishop of Canterbury in July 2002.
+After earning his Doctor of Divinity degree in 1989, Williams was elected as: a Fellow of the British Academy for the Promotion of Historical, Philosophical and Philological Studies in 1990; Bishop of Monmouth in December 1991; Archbishop of Wales in December 1999; and Archbishop of Canterbury in July 2002.

 In 2002 Williams authored Writing in the Dust, a short book of his reflections on the 9/11 terrorist attacks.
 Stating that terrorists “can have serious moral goals” and that it was inadvisable to depict the 9/11 hijackers as “evil,” he wrote: “Bombast about evil individuals doesn’t help in understanding anything.”

-In October 2002 Williams signed a petition declaring that America’s looming invasion of Iraq would not only violate United Nations ethics and Christian teaching, but also would “lowe[r] the threshold of war unacceptably.”
+In October 2002, Williams signed a petition declaring that the looming, American-led invasion of Iraq would not only violate United Nations ethics and Christian teaching, but also would “lowe[r] the threshold of war unacceptably.”

-In June 2004 Williams and the Archbishop of York, David Hope, together wrote a letter to British Prime Minister Tony Blair on behalf of all 114 Church of England bishops.
+In June 2004, Williams and the Archbishop of York, David Hope, together wrote a letter to British Prime Minister Tony Blair on behalf of all 114 bishops of the Church of England.
 The letter criticized Blair’s decision to send British troops to Iraq, and condemned those troops’ alleged abuse of Iraqi detainees as a “deeply damaging” turn of events that would “diminish the credibility of [W]estern governments” in the eyes of the world.

-A critic of capitalism, in 2002 Williams said that the so-called “market state” was largely subject to the narrow, selfish concerns of industry and thus was prone to inflicting great harm upon the natural environment.
-On another occasion he said, “Every transaction in the developed economies of the West can be interpreted as an act of aggression against the economic losers in the worldwide game.”
+A harsh critic of capitalism, Williams in 2002 said that the so-called “market state” was largely subject to the narrow, selfish concerns of industry and thus was prone to inflicting great harm upon the natural environment.
+And in his 2002 book, Writing in the Dust, he stated: “Every transaction in the developed economies of the West can be interpreted as an act of aggression against the economic losers in the worldwide game.”

-Claiming further that the military response to 9/11 had caused America to lose its moral standing in the world community, Williams urged the U.S. to launch a “generous and intelligent program of aid directed to the societies that have been ravaged; a check on the economic exploitation of defeated territories; a demilitarization of their presence.”
+Claiming further that the U.S.-led military response to 9/11 had caused America to lose its moral standing in the world community, Williams urged the United States to launch a “generous and intelligent program of aid directed to the societies that have been ravaged; a check on the economic exploitation of defeated territories; a demilitarization of their presence.”